ArthurVignon/ADA_project/README.md

 - German was not suitable to the analysis we did.
 First, no one speaks well German in our group and second NLP on german is difficult (most words are composed ones).
 - The RTS dataset was not very useful.
 The NLP techniques were not really efficient on it but we still used it to identify the different topics using LDA topics detection.
 - **All the operations done on the data are in the file** `final_main.ipynb`
+- **You can find our data story in following this link: https://alcarinn.github.io/**

 # Contributions
 Everyone worked on different parts of the website and the analysis.

-Arthur: Wordclouds of the parties, I see dead topics, topics for each party, Green is the new black
+* Arthur: Wordclouds of the parties, I see dead topics, topics for each party, Green is the new black
-Deniz: Twitter dataset; Launch of the website; wordclouds of the parties, first rule of Swiss Politics, the usual suspects
+* Deniz: Twitter dataset; Launch of the website; wordclouds of the parties, first rule of Swiss Politics, the usual suspects
-Isabelle: RTS dataset; Who's talking, I see dead topics
+* Isabelle: RTS dataset; Who's talking, I see dead topics
-Robin: Elections dataset; introduction, description of the parties, topics for each party, are politicians really all the same, trending topics, conclusion
+* Robin: Elections dataset; introduction, description of the parties, topics for each party, are politicians really all the same, trending topics, conclusion

 For the final presentation, we will work all together on the poster and the presentation, each doing the parts that they were responsible.